 History of Food & Drink

 Out of the initial donation in fall 1999 that resulted in the establishment of the Peacock-Harper Culinary Collection, came the first of many donations to University Libraries and its Special Collections.
-Collecting in the area of the history of food and drink brings to the public over three centuries of historical information about the domestic sciences, including customs, eating behaviors, food choices and habits, social and economic history, children's nutrition and literature, cocktail history, and food technology and production.You can read more of our collection development policy online.
+Collecting in the area of the history of food and drink brings to the public over three centuries of historical information about the domestic sciences, including recipes, customs, eating behaviors, food choices and habits, social, domestic, and economic history, children's nutrition and literature, cocktail history, and food technology and production.You can read more of our collection development policy online.

 Since 2000, Special Collections has received donations of or purchased "receipt books" (the old name for recipe books), photographs, curriculum materials, as well as cookbooks, nutrition literature, and social/domestic/economic commentary To see digitized pictures associated with the collection, browse or search the VT ImageBase.Searching Book and Manuscript Materials